 For the True Believer, there is hope.
 There has to be hope.
 It is decreed by the very Truth to which we know ourselves bound.

 And this is the Truth, for this, we know, that we need not ever fear death: our majestic God has already conquered the Grim Reaper, setting a boundary that it cannot trespass, and He did so at the Cross.

-So, turn away from deceit.
-Turn away from despair.
-Turn your eyes to Christ, and look full in His wonderful face.
+Turn away then from all manner of deceit!
+Turn away from despair!
+Turn your eyes to Christ, and look full in His wonderful face!

 For He alone is our salvation.
 He is our sole assurance.
 And that is our shining hope.